 - From 1988 industry operated a voluntary organisation collecting only 'environmentally hazardous' batteries.
 In response to the 1998 Batteries Ordinance, producer organisation GRS was established, and its special role as the 'joint' organisation was confirmed under the 2009 Batteries Act.
-In addition, three other portable battery organisations are operating. - The collection rate has increased gradually from 37% in 2005 to 42% in 2010 and has since remained near this level (2013: 43%). - Improved monitoring of WEEE flows may increase the return rate of integrated batteries.
+In addition, three other portable battery organisations are operating. - Since 2010, collection increased by an annual average of 3%, POM of 1%.
+The collection rate increased gradually from 37% in 2005 to 44% in 2014.
+The binding interim collection rate target of 40% in 2014 was met by GRS (45%), CCR Rebat (40%) and ERP (41%). - Improved monitoring of WEEE flows may increase the return rate of integrated batteries.